What is Web3 and how it could transform the internet

 In the early 1990s, the Web 1.0 took off, Evran continues.
 Sites like Yahoo were web pages static that were based on hyperlinks.

 In the 2000s came the Web 2.0.
-The main improvement, says Evran, is that “it allows us to read and write in a interactive, that mobile and web applications can ‘talk to each other’ and that we can interact with them. “
+The main improvement, says Evran, is that it “enables us to read and write in a interactive, that mobile and web applications can ‘talk to each other’ and that we can interact with them ”.

-“The development of the Web 3.0 add to all that the establishment of trust because civil liberties will be integrated into its underlying structure, “he argues.
+«The development of the Web 3.0 add to all this the establishment of trust because civil liberties will be integrated into its underlying structure, “he argues.

 He also criticizes the “centralization” of Web2.

-“A few cloud storage service providers, banks and large governments accumulate all the power and can control and manipulate data at will to generate money and nurture their interests,” explains Evran.
+“A few cloud storage service providers, banks and large governments accumulate all the power and can control and manipulate the data as they please to generate money and nurture their interests,” explains Evran.

-“We cannot trust that these organisms are not manipulating our data,” he adds.
+“We cannot trust that these agencies are not manipulating our data,” he adds.

 What then changes with the Web3?